 The National Institutes of Health recommends the following steps for exercising safely with knee pain.

-Be more active.
 Simply work more physical activity into your daily routine.
-Walk around while you're talking on the phone (after all, that's why they're cordless!), play actively with your kids or grandkids, and make personal visits at work instead of using e-mail.
+Walk around while you're talking on the phone (that's why they're cordless!), play actively with your kids or grandkids, and make personal visits at work instead of using email.